8 blood oranges

 Two large pots – one for boiling the peel and one for sterilizing/canning

-Start by cutting the blood oranges into two halves crosswise.
+Start by cutting the blood oranges and the two lemons into halves crosswise.

-Slice the peel into narrow strips, between 1/8 and 1/4 inch wide.
+Slice the orange peel into narrow strips, between 1/8 and 1/4 inch wide.

 Remove the cheesecloth bundle and discard.